Preventing HIV Infection with PrEP

 - Gay or bisexual man who has had anal sex without using a condom or been diagnosed with an STD in the past six months.

-- Heterosexual man or woman who does not regularly use condoms during sex with partners of unknown HIV status who are at substantial risk of HIV infection (for example, people who inject drugs or women who have bisexual male partners).
+- Heterosexual man or woman who does not regularly use condoms during sex with partners of unknown HIV status who are at substantial risk of HIV infection (for example, people who inject drugs or women who have bisexual male partners), or have been diagnosed with an STD in the past six months.

 How does PrEP prevent HIV infection?